readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 programs of somewhat greater complexity than the ones earlier in this chapter.

 **Exercise 1-20**.
-Write a program detab that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
+Write a program `detab` that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
 Assume a fixed set of tab stops, say every n columns.
 Should n be a variable or a symbolic parameter?

 **Exercise 1-21**.
-Write a program entab that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
-Use the same tab stops as for detab.
+Write a program `entab` that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
+Use the same tab stops as for `detab`.
 When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?

 **Exercise 1-22**.
 Write a program to "fold" long input lines into two or more shorter lines after the last non-blank character that occurs